jideCreppy/shop-postcode-service/README.md

 ```

-# A Note on adding new stores
+# A note on adding new stores
 #### Adding new stores requires you to add geo coordinates (latitude, longitude).
 Using the available data downloaded and stored in the postcodes table you can add the correct geo coordinates for a store.
 Run the following SQL statement to fetch all valid postcodes saved along with their coordinates.

 ```